What is differential geometry: curves and surfaces

 If the \emph{velocity vector}

-does not vanish at any point, then the parametrized curve $\gamma$ is called \emph{regular}.
+does not vanish at any point, then the parametrization $\gamma$ is called \emph{regular}.

-A simple space curve is called \emph{smooth} (respectively, {}\emph{regular}) if it admits a smooth (respectively, regular) parametrization.
-Regular smooth curves are among the main objects in differential geometry; colloquially, the term \emph{smooth curve} is often used as a shortcut for {}\emph{smooth regular curves}.
+A parametrized curve is called {}\emph{smooth} if its parametrization is smooth and regular.
+A simple space curve is called \emph{smooth} if it admits a regular smooth parametrization; for closed curves the parametrization is assumed to be periodic.
+These curves are the main objects in the first part of the book.
+Pedantically, one could call them {}\emph{regular smooth curves}.

+Notice that the closed curve described by a smooth loop might fail to be smooth at its base; an example is shown on the picture.

+The following exercise shows that curves with smooth parametrizations might have corners and might fail to be smooth curves.